Multimodal Representation Alignment for Cross-modal Information Retrieval: Related Work

 CNN architectures are foundational in the field of computer vision~\cite{cnnsurvey}, serving as a cornerstone of deep learning for a wide range of vision tasks.
 Among these, ResNet~\cite{resnet} remains a widely adopted architecture due to its robust performance and versatility.
 More recently, ViT-based models have gained popularity, owing to their inherent parallelization and scalability advantages.
 Notable examples include ConViT~\cite{convit} for image classification and ViTDet~\cite{vitdet} for object detection.
 Concurrently, efforts have been made to enhance CNN performance through architectural innovations.
 For instance, ConvNeXt~\cite{convnext}, which retains a purely convolutional structure, has demonstrated superior performance over the hierarchical Swin Transformer~\cite{swintransformer} on both object detection and segmentation benchmarks.

-Despite the strong performance of modern vision models across a range of tasks, a systematic investigation into the relationship between embedding spaces and downstream task performance remains limited.
-In this work, we address this gap by analyzing the embedding spaces of diverse vision and language models.
+Despite the strong performance of modern vision models across a range of tasks, a systematic investigation into the relationship between embedding spaces and downstream retrieval performance remains limited.
+In this work, we address this gap by analyzing the embedding spaces of various vision and language models.